-Rabies is a potentially fatal disease which is preventable by staying away from stray and wild animals and vaccinating your pets.
+Rabies is a potentially fatal disease which is prevented by staying away from stray and wild animals and through regular vaccination of your pets.
 If animals are unvaccinated and exposed to Rabies, they could spend time on confinement or quarantine.

 Any and all humans or pets, including livestock, that are bitten are required to be reported to the Local Health Department.
 (NYS Public Health Law Sections 2140-2146, and NYS Sanitary Code Chapter 10, Part 2- Section 2.14).
 To report an animal bite call (315) 946-5749.